brucremo/NetCoreSamples/README.md

 - **Architecture**: Contains different architectural patterns and services.
   - **Broker**: Broker services and related libraries using NATS as a broker.
-  - **Caching**: Caching related services and configurations.
+  - **Caching**: Caching related services and configurations using Redis.
   - **Messaging**: Simple messaging services and related libraries using SignalR for live communication between applications.
-- **Database**: Database related projects and scripts for MSSQL.
+- **Database**: Database related projects and scripts for MSSQL and Postgres as an event store.
-- **Patterns**: Contains different design patterns and services.
+- **Patterns**: Contains different design patterns and services that are used across multiple projects.
 - **Shared**: Shared libraries and domain models.

 ## Projects

 ### Broker

-- **NetCoreSamples.Broker.Consumer**: Consumer application for broker messages.
-- **NetCoreSamples.Broker.Publisher**: Publisher application for broker messages.
+- **NetCoreSamples.Broker.Worker**: Sample worker application for broker messages using pub/sub pattern or queue.
 - **NetCoreSamples.Broker.Lib**: Library for broker services.

 ### Caching